 Men with lanterns rushed to try to find any other survivors.
 They lit fires along the shore for heat and light, but the searchers would have to wait for dawn before any real progress was made.
 Their rescue mission quickly became one of recovery and while they found most, they didn’t find everyone.

-Word spread quickly that there had been an accident and it drew crowds wanting to help in the rescue efforts.
+Word spread quickly that there had been an accident and it drew crowds wanting to help in the rescue efforts- learn more from JD Injury Law, APC.
 It also brought looters that were willing to hunt for any bodies but only to relieve them of anything that they might be carrying of value.
 The macabre also arrived to spread blankets to picnic nearby as they watched the rescuers like they were attending a theater production.
+The Motor Vehicle Accident Reports New York can help victims that have been in an accident get justice.

 The engine proved to be harder to recover than had been anticipated.
 The crane from Pueblo couldn’t handle the weight so a replacement from Salida had to be retrieved and that would take a little time.
 The bents from the new bridge were put in place while the engine still remained engulfed in the mud below.